adityasarade/Asterix/README.md

 ---

-**So that everyone can build better agents without worrying about memory (Hope OpenAI does not make this library meaningless)**
+**So that everyone can build better agents without worrying about memory (Let's hope OpenAI doesn't make this library meaningless)**